 9.1.1 Amendment(s) to this constitution and its by-laws may be proposed by the board, a committee appointed by the executive board, or a petition signed by ten members.
-The proposed amendment(s) shall be distributed to the membership in writing and will also be available on the official website no less than 30 days prior to vote.
+The proposed amendment(s) shall be distributed to the membership no less than 30 days prior to the vote.

-9.1.2 The proposed amendment(s) shall be announced with the notification of the official meeting prior to the meeting at which action on the amendment is to be taken.
+9.1.2 The proposed amendment(s) shall be announced at any meeting prior to the meeting at which action on the amendment is to be taken.

-9.1.3 The proposers of an amendment shall submit the proposed amendment, in writing, no less than 45 days prior to vote, to the executive board.
+9.1.3 The proposers of an amendment shall submit the proposed amendment, in writing, no less than 30 days prior to vote, to the executive board.
 The proposers of an amendment(s) shall make a presentation at an official meeting.
-The amendment will then be voted on at the subsequent official meeting.
+The amendment will then be voted on at a subsequent official meeting.